ekkyarmandi/prompta/README.md

 - Export/import functionality
 - Integration with external tools

-The flexible authentication system supports both JWT tokens (for web interfaces) and API keys (for CLI tools), making it perfect for the complete Ruru prompt management ecosystem.
+The flexible authentication system supports both JWT tokens (for web interfaces) and API keys (for CLI tools), making it perfect for the complete PROMPTA prompt management ecosystem.